Private Water Supply Wells

 refers to terrain characterized by the presence of easily dissolved bedrock (limestone and dolomite) near the ground surface.
 Because carbonate rocks can be dissolved by groundwater, karst areas are often characterized by sinkholes, springs, and losing streams - a stream where some or all of the surface water is diverted into the groundwater system through bedrock surface features that connect the stream bed to openings in the bedrock below the stream bed.

-The picture on the left shows a segment of a loosing stream in northeast Iowa.
+The picture on the left shows a segment of a loosing stream.
 You can see where this feature allows the stream water to enter the bedrock and become part of the groundwater system.

 The shallow groundwater located in or near Karst areas can be highly vulnerable to contamination because contaminants can travel quickly from surface water to the local shallow aquifers through features like losing streams, sinkholes, and bedrock fractures and cave systems.
 This bypasses the natural tendency for water to be filtered by the soils which provide natural water treatment processes.